CSUChico-CSCI340/final-project/README.md

-# CSCI340 Inquiry Based Final Project
+# CSCI440 Inquiry Based Final Project

 ## Goals
 This project has the following goals:

 * Student sets out to answer a question about a topic related to Operating Systems.
-* Students devise a way to test and/or gain understanding about the question they are trying to ask through a hands on implementation of the concept.
+* Student devises a way to test and/or gain understanding about the question they are trying to ask through a hands-on implementation of the concept.
 	* Should come up with a procedure or method for testing the effectiveness of known solutions or their solutions.
-* Students write up a document with their findings
+* Student writes up a document with their findings.

 ## Sample Questions
-Recommended questions, you are welcome to propose a different one but these are pre-approved, if you want to answer a different question you need to get approval so email me with your question and how you plan to test it:
+Recommended questions are shown below; these are pre-approved.
+If you are interested in answering a different question, you need to get approval first by emailing me with your question and describing how you plan to test it:

 * How does the performance of threads in C compare to one of the following languages?
 	* Python (multi-process)